Translated by Rumina Kermani

 Moulvi Sheikh Hasan Ali

-Moulvi Sheikh Makhdoom Baksh’s father Sheikh Hasan Ali had lost his father Sheikh Mohammad, known as Roshan Mian when he was about fifteen years of age years of age, and as the eldest of six brothers was expected to provide and care for them.
+Moulvi Sheikh Makhdoom Baksh’s father Sheikh Hasan Ali lost his father Sheikh Mohammad, known as Roshan Mian when he was about fifteen years of age, and as the eldest of six brothers was expected to provide and care for them.
 After Roshan Mian’s death, the only source of income left to his sons was from the family property which had already been divided and subdivided amongst Roshan Mian’s brothers and was certainly not enough for his (Mashallah) six young sons.
 It appears, however, that conflicts (within the family) and financial constraints proved difficult for the young man to handle.
 In keeping with the norms and traditions of the time, Sheikh Hasan Ali had married his cousin Bibi Rehmani, the daughter of his Chacha Sheikh-ul-Huda aka Allah-Daay Mian and his wife Bibi Fatima the daughter of Azeem Uddin Ali Khan of Laherpur.
 Bibi Fatima had returned to her maternal home in Laherpur at the death of her husband and retired to a life of prosperous comfort and ease there.
 On hearing about the disputes between her son-in-law and her other nephews and the plight and discomfort of her younger daughter she immediately sent for the young couple.
-While Sheikh Hasan Ali was reluctant to leave Fatehpur at this juncture, he sent his wife to her mother’s house in Laherpur and divided his time between the two towns, but over a period of time staying on longer in Laherpur.
+While Sheikh Hasan Ali was reluctant to leave Fatehpur at this juncture, he sent his wife to her mother’s house in Laherpur and divided his time between the two towns, but over a period of time staying on for extended periods in Laherpur.
 It was not long before his brother Sheikh Akbar Ali too left home to pursue further scholarship in Lucknow leaving him alone with his much younger brothers who were still at school.
 To ease the financial burden on the household Sheikh Hasan Ali decided to take up permanent abode in Laherpur.
 Since he could not reside at his mother-in-law or his wife’s Mamu’s homes indefinitely, he had a house constructed for himself and his family.
 That is how Laherpur became the vatan of this branch of the Fatehpur family for the next seventy to seventy-five years.
 Writing all those years and three generations later it is impossible to ascertain where Sheikh Hasan Ali found employment and how he earned his livelihood now that the older generation that had privy to this information are no longer with us, and nor are those ancestral writings which our fathers and grandfathers preserved so carefully, all, unfortunately, lost to posterity between the disastrous destruction of Delhi and the constant movement from place to place.
-I remember overhearing passing references and narratives about my grandfather’s administrative prowess from my late uncle and other relatives, but now, at this juncture of life, fail to recall much of what I heard in my younger days.
+I remember overhearing passing references and narratives about my grandfather’s administrative prowess from my late Chacha and other relatives, but now, at this juncture of life, fail to recall much of what I heard in my younger days.
 The thoughtlessness and insensibility of youth were such, that one never considered putting those anecdotes and accounts to pen and paper; they would most certainly have been of great help at this time.

 Reminiscing about his grandfather, Chaca Marhoom, Moulvi Sheikh Ali Ahmed would recount Sheikh Hasan Ali’s qualities as a man of meticulous and disciplined habits: he was knowledgeable and keenly interested in agricultural matters but refused to get embroiled in the ongoing property squabbles and disputes.
 Disillusioned and disheartened by all the family altercations he left the total management of the Fatehpur properties to his younger brothers and made Laherpur his home for the rest of his life and lived off what he earned from his own hard work.
-Sheikh Hasan Ali’s maternal grandfather, Sheikh Mohammad Sharif bin Sheikh Imam Uddin had held the rank of a Risaldar and administrator under Wizar-e-Mulk, Naseer Uddin Abul Mansur Ali Khan (1739-1745), Subedar Lucknow, Nawab Wazir of Awadh, as a result of which he had been the fortunate recipient of considerable wealth and property.
+Sheikh Hasan Ali’s Nana (maternal grandfather), Sheikh Mohammad Sharif bin Sheikh Imam Uddin had held the rank of a Risaldar and administrator under Wizar-e-Mulk, Naseer Uddin Abul Mansur Ali Khan (1739-1745), Subedar Lucknow, Nawab Wazir of Awadh, as a result of which he had been the fortunate recipient of considerable wealth and property.
 According to Moulvi Akber Ali, no one from qasba Fatehpur achieved that level of prosperity and fame after him.
 He was renowned for his courtesy, generosity and assistance to his compatriots and because of him, scores of individuals from Fatehpur were able to secure employment in the Awadh government.
-Sheikh Hasan Ali’s wife’s maternal grandfather Azeem Uddin Ali Khan too had held an important post as a Mansabdar in that Awadh Government, so for Sheikh Hasan Ali obtaining a viable post in Lucknow would not have been a difficult proposition for him but we do not know whether he took advantage of these connections or not.
+Sheikh Hasan Ali’s wife’s Nana Azeem Uddin Ali Khan had also held an important post as a Mansabdar in that Awadh Government, so for Sheikh Hasan Ali obtaining a viable post in Lucknow would not have been a difficult proposition but we do not know whether he took advantage of these connections or not.

 As mentioned above Sheikh Hasan Ali was married to Bibi Rehmani and had two sons, Sheikh Makhdoom Baksh and Sheikh Ahmed Baksh.